RedHatRanger/RHCE9Vagrant/rhce-practice-questions/11_hosts_yml.md

 ***On the Control Node***

-# Create an hosts.yml playbook
+# Create a hosts.yml playbook
 ### QUESTION #11:
 ```
 Instructions: